MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-configure-update.md

 ## Cause

-Usually this issue occurs when the server is doing the final reboot after the configuration was changed.
-The configuration change might be initialized by Windows updates or by the changes on the roles/feature of the server.
-For Windows Update, if the size of the updates was large, the operating system needs more time to reconfigure the changes.
+Usually, this problem occurs when the server does the final restart after the configuration is changed.
+The configuration change might be initialized by Windows updates or by the changes on the roles or feature of the server.
+For Windows Update, if the updates were large, the operating system needs more time to reconfigure the changes.

 ## Solution 1: Restore the VM from a backup

-If you have a recent backup of the VM, you can try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot problem.
+If you have a recent backup of the VM, you can try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the startup problem.

 ## Solution 2: Collect an OS memory dump file